 - The OM4 fiber cabling can easily support the fiber channel and OIF applications.

-- For ultra long building backbones, you can easily extend the wire to reach the height of 400 meters at the speed of 10 Gb/s.
+- For ultra long building backbones, you can easily extend the wire to reach a height of 400 meters at the speed of 10 Gb/s.

 - Polarity reversal (on cables where specified) is very easy.
 There is no need to learn special skills to change the polarity of the cable.
 You can even change it in the field quickly.